shaack/cm-chessboard/README.md

 [cm-fen-editor](https://shaack.com/projekte/cm-fen-editor/).
 They are all nice written ES6 Modules to handle different aspects of chess games.

 > Note: With version 7, I made a heavy allover refactoring.
 The chessboard props have been changed and the files structure also.
-Version 7 of the chessboard will not work out of the box, after an update from a previous version.
+Version 7 of the cm-chessboard will not work out of the box after an update from a previous version.
 Also with version 7 comes the move cancelling via secondary mouse button.

 ## Features